pw374/sandbox-ocaml.org/new-pages/debug.md

 (ocd)
 ~~~~

-Now we can guess why `List.assoc` will fail to find "INRIA" in the list...
+Now we can guess why `List.assoc`{ml:content="ocaml noeval"} will fail
+to find "INRIA" in the list...

 ### Using the debugger under (X)Emacs

-Note also that under Emacs you call the debugger using `ESC-x` `camldebug a.out`.
-Then Emacs will set you directly to the file and character reported by the debugger, and you can step back and forth using `ESC-b` and `ESC-s`, you can set up break points using `CTRL-X       space`, and so on...
+Note also that under Emacs you call the debugger using `ESC-x`
+`camldebug a.out`.
+Then Emacs will set you directly to the file and
+character reported by the debugger, and you can step back and forth
+using `ESC-b` and `ESC-s`, you can set up break points using
+`CTRL-X       space`, and so on...